uber-archive/vis-academy/src/docs/building-a-geospatial-app/3-hexagon-overlay.md

 With this, your `deckgl-overlay.js` should be ready to render a functional `HexagonLayer`.

 Here's a link to the [complete code of this step](https://github.com/uber-common/vis-academy/tree/master/src/demos/building-a-geospatial-app/hexagon-overlay)

 <ul class="insert takeaways">
   <li>The HexagonLayer can display aggregated, 3D hexagons</li>
   <li>Deck.GL can display any number of layers at once</li>
-  <li>It's possible to deactivate any of these layers at run time by replacing it by null</li>
+  <li>It's possible to deactivate any of these layers at runtime by returning null instead of a layer</li>
 </ul>

 Let's go over some properties of the `HexagonLayer`: